bioinform/somaticseq/example/README.md

 paired_example/logs/mergeResults.year.month.date.timestamp.cmd
 ```
 Directories 1 and 2 are created because the script invokes two parallel processes using `-nt 2`.
-The caller scripts (i.e., mutect2, strelka, and vardict) will executed first.
+The caller scripts (i.e., mutect2, strelka, and vardict) will be executed first by two parallel processes (`-nt 2`).
 Then, the somaticSeq scripts will be executed.
 Finally, the mergeResults script will be executed.